sahilsz/node-docker/notes.md

 Using one docker file for base configuration and other for development and production.
-`docker-compose -f docker-compose.yaml -f docker-compose.dev.yaml up -d` This is going to load all the configuration from the base file i.e. docker-compose.yaml and the load all the configuration from the docker-compose.dev.yaml file and if it needs to it'll overwrite any of the configuration it's been set to.
+`docker-compose -f docker-compose.yaml -f docker-compose.dev.yaml up -d` This is going to load all the configuration from the base file i.e. docker-compose.yaml and then load all the configuration from the docker-compose.dev.yaml file and if it needs to it'll overwrite any of the configuration it's been set to.

 `docker-compose -f docker-compose.yaml -f docker-compose.dev.yaml down -v`